GUESS is committed to making sustainable style sexy, managing environmental impacts in our supply chain, and greening our operations.

 We recognize the role we have in creating a more sustainable fashion industry, and will collaborate with other industry stakeholders to extend product life and recycling, and prioritize responsible chemicals management.

 In FY2018 (June 2017), Guess pledged to advance ‘circularity’ in the fashion industry.
-Circularity encompasses the idea that fashion should last, and be continuously reused, repurposed and recycled to minimize environmental impacts caused by use of virgin raw materials and apparel waste.
+Circularity is the idea that fashion should last, and be continuously reused, repurposed and recycled.
 As official signatories to the Global Fashion Agenda’s 2020 Circular Fashion System Commitments, Guess has committed to increase the volume of used garments we collect, an important step to creating a circular fashion system.
 Our official target is the following: By 2020, we will have implemented an on-going, customer-facing product take-back program in our retail stores in the United States and will have expanded the program’s presence globally to a minimum of three markets.

 GUESS partners with third parties to ensure any leftover or defective goods are either donated to local non-profit organizations or reused or recycled to reduce waste.
 We’ve donated more than 290,000 items with a total value of nearly $20 million to local non-profits in the United States and Canada, and have diverted over 50 tons of product from landfill in Europe.

-In 2016, Guess Europe released the brand’s first eco-collection called #GuessEco, which was sold starting in Spring/Summer ’16 and created using production methods with reduced environmental impact.
+As part of our Spring/Summer ’16 offerings, Guess Europe released the brand’s first eco-collection called #GuessEco.
+All pieces in this collection were created using production methods known to reduce environmental impacts.
 Sustainability attributes of this collection included:

 The results of the above analysis, which was conducted by the garment manufacturer, were verified in person by GUESS’ internal CSR team.